-- 1. Residential development outside of the Peak District National Park will be supported for the following locations, subject to meeting the requirements of other policies in this Neighbourhood Plan: - a. within the defined Whaley Bridge settlement boundary; - b. within the defined Town Centre, providing street-frontage ground floor units are in uses open to the public; - c. brownfield sites; - d. infill sites in the form of gaps in existing substantially built-up frontages. - 2.
-Residential accommodation suitable for older people and those with limited mobility will be supported in suitable locations, taking account of local topography. - 3.
-Self-build housing and community-led housing are encouraged, subject to meeting other requirements of this Neighbourhood Plan. - 4.
-All new dwellings must include screened storage for bins and recycling, located away from the street frontage. - 5.
-All new dwellings must include secure, covered cycle storage, proportionate in capacity to the size of the property, meeting the requirements of Policy WB-T1.
+- 1. Residential development outside of the Peak District National Park will be supported within the defined Whaley Bridge Built-up Area boundary, identified on the map on page 12 of the Neighbourhood Plan, however within the Whaley Bridge defined Town Centre boundary, identified on the map on page 23 of the Neighbourhood Plan, proposals must provide street-frontage ground floor units in uses open to the public. - 2.
+Residential accommodation suitable for older people and those with limited mobility will be supported in suitable locations, taking account of access to shops and services and local topography. - 3.
+Self-build housing and community-led housing will be supported where they meet local housing needs. - 4.
+All new dwellings must include screened storage for bins and recycling.